Susan Oki Mollway: Nomination and confirmation

 In December 1995, President Bill Clinton nominated Mollway to serve on the United States District Court for the District of Hawaii following the death of Judge Harold Fong.
 In 1996, the United States Senate lapsed her nomination.
 She wasn't renominated to the same seat until January 7, 1997.

 The Senate confirmed Mollway on June 22, 1998 by a 56–34 vote, and she received her commission on June 23, 1998.
 She served as chief judge from 2009 to 2015.
 She assumed senior status on November 6, 2015.
+As of December 2025, Mollway appears to be inactive.

 Mollway served on the Ninth Circuit Pacific Islands Committee and the Ninth Circuit Conference Executive Committee.
 Mollway was the chairperson of the 9th Circuit Jury Instructions Committee.
 Mollway helped to oversee the $121-million renovation of the federal district court facilities in Honolulu and worked on creating a Re-Entry program in the United States District Court, District of Hawaii.